Melo034/ib4me/README.md

 - **Data Encryption:** All sensitive data, including user information and payment details, are encrypted using industry-standard protocols.
 - **Authentication and Authorization:** Implements JWT-based authentication and role-based access control to ensure secure access to resources.
 - **Regular Security Audits:** Conducts regular security audits and updates dependencies to mitigate vulnerabilities.

+## Live Demo

+You can also explore a live version of the project here: [IB4ME Live Demo](https://hib4me-client.onrender.com/)